 Can't Stop the Sponge

 The SpongeBob Movie: Sponge on the Run moved Mireille Soria to tears.
-“It was so beautiful,” she told TIME, describing what it was like to see the finished film for the first time.
+“It was so beautiful and so wonderful and so rich,” she told TIME, describing what it was like to see the finished film for the first time.

 You might not normally expect SpongeBob to make a grown-up cry.
 But Soria is the president of Paramount Animation.
 That’s the company that produced the film.
-Nothing in recent months has been even close to normal there.
+There, nothing in recent months has been even close to normal.

 Like people at many companies, Paramount Animation’s employees have been working from home since mid-March.
-They made Sponge on the Run as the coronavirus pandemic tore through the country.
-For these producers, animators, and editors, seeing the completed film might certainly have moistened some eyeballs.
+They put together Sponge on the Run as the coronavirus pandemic tore through the country.
+For these producers, animators, and editors, seeing the completed film might understandably have moistened some eyeballs.
 “I’m so proud of that movie,” Soria says. “[It] has so much heart.”

 New Way to Work